eldritch-boyfriend/Hannah-Montana-Linux-Apple-Silicon-Edition/README.md

 This project is an unofficial Apple Silicon (ARM64) adaptation of **Hannah Montana Linux v26** by **Noah Cagle**.

-This is an unofficial community adaptation and is not affiliated with Noah Cagle or Disney.
+This is an unofficial community adaptation.
+It is not affiliated with or endorsed by Noah Cagle or Disney.

 Original project:
 [Hannah Montana Linux v26.0](https://gitlab.com/DecaCagle/hannahmontanalinux26)